unplugred/borderless/README.md

 Supports .bmp, .cur, .gif, .ico, .jpg, .pbm, .pgm, .png, .ppm, .svg, .xbm, .xpm

+## Building the thing

+I built it on QT, forgot which version.
+You can try to use QT Creator and may god be on your side.

 ## Can i have a screenshot?

 no